vrandall66/front-end-submissions-public/1906/mod-2/fitlit/naomi-eduardo.md

 # FitLit
-* Students: Scott Schipke and Matt Malone
+* Students: Naomi & Eduardo
-* Evaluator: Khalid
+* Evaluator:

 ## Rubric

 ### Functional Expectations
 * [ ] 4: Application fulfills all expectations of iterations 1 - 5 with no bugs or missing functionality *as well as* [ ] an extension.
-* [x] 3: Application fulfills expectations of iterations 1 - 5 with no bugs or missing functionality.
+* [ ] 3: Application fulfills expectations of iterations 1 - 5 with no bugs or missing functionality.
-* [ ] 2: Application is usable but has some missing functionality.
+* [x] 2: Application is usable but has some missing functionality.
 * [ ] 1: Application crashes during normal usage.

-- Great job with your functionality, no extensions but no problems
+- Missing the average sleep functionality at the time of eval.
+Still a pass, but you're still technically missing a bit of functionality

 ### Fundamental JavaScript & Style
 * [ ] 4: Application demonstrates excellent knowledge of JavaScript syntax, style, and refactoring.